Serniza/Vulcano/README.md

 ## Unity Games Core

-A set of tools and utilities created to speed up the development of my own Unity games.
+A set of attributes and utilities created to speed up the development of my own Unity games.
 The goal is to improve productivity, code organization, and project extensibility.

 ### Singletons Manager